Argennon-Project/.github/profile/README.md

 ## The Argennon Project

-Argennon (*the classical pronunciation should be used:* /ɑrˈɡen.non/) is a next-gen cloud based blockchain and smart contract platform.
+Argennon*  is a next generation cloud based blockchain and smart contract platform.
 The Argennon blockchain uses a hybrid proof of stake (HPoS) consensus protocol, which is capable of combining the benefits of a centralized and a decentralized system.
 Thanks to the cloud